New Technologies in Precision Agriculture

-Variable Rate Technology in Precision Farming
+Variable Rate Technology

 Since the 1990s, Variable Rate Technology (VRT), which describes any technology that enables the variable application of inputs, is one of the most popular precision agriculture techniques (Zhang and Kovacs 2012).
 Some of the most common inputs are fertilizer, pesticides (herbicide, insecticide, and fungicides), manure, seeding, tillage, and irrigation.
 By optimizing their usage, farm managers can increase productivity while minimizing the environmental and health risks of chemical inputs.

 Remote Sensing and Precision Agriculture